squirrel-prover/squirrel-prover/documentation/sphinx/source/logic.rst

 .. example:: Hash function

    A hash function may have type :g:`(message * message) -> message`: it takes a message to be hashedand a key, and the returned hash is also a message.
-Given that any hash value is often has a constant length, a specific type for the hash outputs could has been defined as a :g:`fixed` type.
+Given that any hash value often has a constant length, a specific type for the hash outputs could also be defined as a :g:`fixed` type.

 Binders and tags
 ----------------